aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/02-setup/02-upgradeable-plugins.md

 ---
-title: Setting Up Upgradeable Plugins
+title: Upgradeable Plugins
 ---

-# Setting Up Upgradeable Contracts
+## Developing the Setup Contract for Upgradeabe Contracts

 :::note
 To Do